robdodson/robdodson.github.com/source/_posts/2012-05-23-how-do-you-switch-between-views-in-backbone.markdown

   }
 });
 ```
+Or I could render a template.
+Again for our purposes we just want to move some colored blocks around so the first approach is sufficient.

 Here is our most basic `Router` showing how to add the views to stage.
 Since we aren't using a template we can just call the regular render function and append the returned element to the DOM.